keep-network/keep-core/docs/development/README.md

  - We do *not* prefix commit messages with the packages touched by the commit.
    The commit includes diffs, diffs include paths, paths imply packages.
 We consider this unnecessary and noisy.
- - We *discourage* single-letter variable names and related extra-shortness, with exceptions for external packages (we use the package name irrespective of our own practices, for the most part), the `err` variable, and iteration indices.
+ - We *discourage* single-letter variable names and related extra-shortness.
    Short variable names produce diffs that are more difficult to analyze quickly, and generally result in lower clarity for less experienced developers.
 We consider this an antipattern, and the additional typed characters to be comparatively very cheap.
+We make a few exceptions:
+   - **external packages**: We use the package name irrespective of our own practices, assuming it doesn't introduce ambiguity.
+   - **the `err` variable**: We use `err` as is common in Go.
+   - **iteration indices**: `i`, `j`, etc are well-understood and not domain-specific.
+   - **method receivers**: Since Go does not have a standard `this`, we do use the first letter of each word as the variable name of a method receiver (e.g., for a type MyCoolType, the method receiver would be named mct).

 ### Relay States